top of page

 Backpack Project

-The Backpack Project encourages North Korean refugee students and families across the United States during the back-to-school season.
-Join us for our 10th year of this program!
+The Backpack Project supports North Korean refugee students and families across the U.S. in preparation for the back-to-school season.
+Join us for our 11th year of this program!

 2023 Backpack Project Flyer.png